Learning Branching Heuristics for Propositional Model Counting: Conclusion

 \section{Conclusion}

-We studied the feasibility of enhancing the variable branching heuristic in propositional model counting via learning.
-We used the branching steps that the solver makes as a measure of its performance and trained our model to minimize that measure.
+We studied the feasibility of enhancing the branching heuristic in propositional model counting via learning.
+We used solver's branching steps as a measure of its performance and trained our model to minimize that measure.
 We demonstrated experimentally that the resulting model not only is capable of generalizing to the unseen instances from the same problem distribution, but also maintains its lead relative to \sharpsat on larger problems.
-For certain problems, this lead widens to a degree that the trained model achieves wall-clock time improvement over the standard heuristic, in spite of the imposed run time overhead of querying the model.
-This is exciting as it positions this line of research as a potential path towards building better model counters and hence broadening their application horizon.
+For certain problems, this lead widens to a degree that the trained model achieves wall-clock time improvement over the standard heuristic, in spite of the imposed runtime overhead of querying the model.
+This is an exciting first step and it positions this line of research as a potential path towards building better model counters and thus broadening their application horizon.

 \paragraph{Acknowledgements} Dr. Seshia's contribution to this work was funded by DARPA contract FA8750-20-C-0156 (LOGiCS), NSF grant CNS-1545126 (VeHICaL), Microsoft and Intel.
 Gil Lederman's work was partially funded by NSF award CNS-1836601.